-Gansevoort is a medium-sized town located in the state of New York.
-With a population of 28,824 people and four constituent neighborhoods, Gansevoort is the 55th largest community in New York.
+Gansevoort is a somewhat small town located in the state of New York.
+With a population of 14,326 people and four constituent neighborhoods, Gansevoort is the 134th largest community in New York.

 Also of interest is that Gansevoort has more people living here who work in computers and math than 95% of the places in the US.

-Gansevoort is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Gansevoort is a great place for families with children to consider.
+First of all, many other families with children live here, making Gansevoort a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Gansevoort has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Gansevoort’s overall crime rate is lower than average for the country.

-The per capita income in Gansevoort in 2018 was $42,261, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $169,044 for a family of four.
+The per capita income in Gansevoort in 2018 was $39,473, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $157,892 for a family of four.
 However, Gansevoort contains both very wealthy and poor people as well.

 The people who call Gansevoort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gansevoort residents report their race to be White, followed by Asian.
-Important ancestries of people in Gansevoort include Irish, Italian, German, English, and French.
+Important ancestries of people in Gansevoort include Irish, English, Italian, French, and German.

 The most common language spoken in Gansevoort is English.
 Other important languages spoken here include Italian and Polish.